ezsystems/ezplatform/doc/docker/README.md

 ## Overview

-This setup requires Docker Compose 1.14 or higher, and Docker 17.06 or higher.
+This setup currently requires Docker Compose 1.14 and Docker 17.06 or higher.
 Defaults are set in `.env`, and files to ignore are set in `.dockerignore`.
-By default `.env` specifies that production image is built and setup for use.
+By default `.env` specifies that dev setup is used.

 _**NB:** For this and other reasons all docker-compose commands **must** be executed from root of your project directory._

 #### Before you begin: Install Docker & Docker-Compose